The Most Famous

 With an HPI of 78.86, Justin Trudeau is the most famous Canadian Politician.
 His biography has been translated into 120 different languages on wikipedia.

 Justin Pierre James Trudeau (born December 25, 1971) is a Canadian politician who served as the 23rd prime minister of Canada from 2015 to 2025.
 He led the Liberal Party from 2013 until his resignation in 2025 and was the member of Parliament (MP) for Papineau from 2008 until 2025.
-Trudeau was born in Ottawa, Ontario, as the eldest son of Prime Minister Pierre Trudeau, and attended Collège Jean-de-Brébeuf.
+Trudeau was born in Ottawa, Ontario, during the first premiership of his father, Pierre Trudeau, and attended Collège Jean-de-Brébeuf.
 He holds a Bachelor of Arts degree in English from McGill University and a Bachelor of Education degree from the University of British Columbia.
 After graduating, he taught at the secondary school level in Vancouver before returning to Montreal in 2002 to further his studies.
 He was chair for the youth charity Katimavik and director of the not-for-profit Canadian Avalanche Association.
 In 2006, he was appointed as chair of the Liberal Party's Task Force on Youth Renewal.
 In the 2008 federal election, he was elected to represent the riding of Papineau in the House of Commons.
 He was the Liberal Party's Official Opposition critic for youth and multiculturalism in 2009; in 2010, he became critic for citizenship and immigration.
 In 2011, he was appointed as a critic for secondary education and sport.
-In 2013, Trudeau was elected as the leader of the Liberal Party and led the party to a majority government in the 2015 federal election.
+In 2013, Trudeau was elected as the leader of the Liberal Party.
+He then led the party to a majority government in the 2015 federal election, bringing the party back from a third place finish in the previous election and with the largest-ever numerical increase of seats by a party in a Canadian election.
 He became the second-youngest prime minister in Canadian history and the first to be the child of a previous prime minister.
-Major government initiatives Trudeau undertook during his first term included establishing the Canada Child Benefit, legalizing medical assistance in dying, legalizing recreational marijuana through the Cannabis Act, attempting Senate appointment reform by establishing the Independent Advisory Board for Senate Appointments, and establishing the federal carbon tax.
-In foreign policy, Trudeau's government negotiated trade deals such as the Canada-United States-Mexico Agreement (CUSMA) and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership, and signed the Paris Agreement on climate change.
-He was sanctioned by Canada's ethics commissioner for violating conflict of interest law regarding the Aga Khan affair, and again with the SNC-Lavalin affair.
-Trudeau's Liberal Party was reduced to a minority government in the 2019 federal election.
-His government responded to the COVID-19 pandemic, announced an "assault-style" weapons ban in response to the 2020 Nova Scotia attacks, and launched a national $10-a-day childcare program.
-He was investigated for a third time by the ethics commissioner for his part in the WE Charity scandal, but was cleared of wrongdoing.
-In the 2021 federal election, he led the Liberals to another minority government.
-In 2022, he invoked the Emergencies Act in response to the Freedom Convoy protests and responded to the Russian invasion of Ukraine by imposing sanctions on Russia and authorizing military aid to Ukraine.
-His party signed a confidence and supply agreement with the New Democratic Party (NDP) in early 2022, which resulted in the enactment of the Canadian Dental Care Plan for residents who meet a certain income threshold and a framework for national pharmacare; in late 2024, the NDP opted to terminate the agreement.
-In early 2025, in response to the second Trump tariffs, Trudeau announced 25% retaliatory tariffs on $30 billion worth of U.S. goods.
-Following a steady decline in public support, the sudden resignation of his deputy Chrystia Freeland in December 2024 and an ensuing political crisis, Trudeau announced in January 2025 that he would resign as prime minister and leader of the Liberal Party.
+Upon assuming office, Trudeau resettled refugees of the Syrian civil war, legalized medical assistance in dying, legalized recreational marijuana, and created the Canada Child Benefit.
+He pursued national reconciliation with Indigenous peoples, advanced Senate reform through the establishment of the Independent Advisory Board for Senate Appointments, and implementated a federal carbon pricing system.
+In foreign policy, Trudeau's government signed the Paris Agreement on climate change, negotiated trade deals including the Canada-United States-Mexico Agreement (CUSMA) and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership, and navigated a diplomatic dispute with China arising from the extradition case of Meng Wanzhou and the subsequent detention of Canadians Michael Spavor and Michael Kovrig.
+Trudeau was twice found in violation of conflict of interest law by Canada's ethics commissioner—first in the Aga Khan affair, and later in the SNC-Lavalin affair.
+Trudeau's Liberal Party was re-elected with a minority government in the 2019 federal election.
+From 2020, he led Canada through the COVID-19 pandemic and subsequent recession, responding with financial aid programs, a nationwide vaccination campaign, and military support.
+His government also introduced a ban on "assault-style" firearms following the 2020 Nova Scotia attacks and launched a national $10-a-day child care program.
+He was investigated for a third time by the ethics commissioner for his role in the WE Charity scandal, but was cleared of wrongdoing.
+In the 2021 federal election, Trudeau led the Liberals to another minority government.
+In 2022, he invoked the Emergencies Act (for the first time since its enactment in 1988) in response to the Freedom Convoy protests.
+Soon after, his party negotiated a confidence and supply agreement with the New Democratic Party (NDP), which produced the Canadian Dental Care Plan and a framework for national pharmacare before the NDP withdrew from the agreement in 2024.
+On the international stage, Trudeau imposed sanctions on Russia and authorized humanitarian and military aid to Ukraine following Russia's invasion in 2022.
+His premiership concluded amid a trade war with the United States, to which he responded by implementing 25% retaliatory tariffs on CA$30 billion worth of U.S. goods.
+Following a steady decline in popular support, the sudden resignation of deputy prime minister Chrystia Freeland in December 2024 and an ensuing political crisis, Trudeau announced in January 2025 that he would resign as prime minister and leader of the Liberal Party.
 He advised the Governor General to prorogue Parliament until March 24, while the party held a leadership election.
-Trudeau remained leader until Mark Carney was elected as his replacement on March 9.
-He formally resigned as prime minister five days later and stood down as an MP at the federal election held weeks later.
+Trudeau remained Liberal leader until Mark Carney was elected as his replacement on March 9.
+He resigned as prime minister five days later and stood down as an MP at the 2025 federal election.

 2. Mary Simon (b.
 1947)